albertrichard080/G-mapping/README.md

     cd ~/richard/src/rplidar_ros/launch/

-Run the fake_odom_pub.py script:
+Run the fake_odom_pub.py script to publish the fake odometry node from lidar: <--only use when your using lidar as for odometry data-->

 bash

     rosrun rplidar_ros fake_odom_pub.py

-rovide a static transform using the rosrun tf command:
+To provide a static transform using the rosrun tf command:

 bash